jerpowel321/Pizza/README.md

 ## Welcome to Eat-Da-Pizza!

-Eat-Da-Burger! is a restaurant app that lets users input the names of pizzas they'd like to eat.
+Eat-Da-Pizza! is a restaurant app that lets users input the names of pizzas they'd like to eat.

 When you first visit the webpage, you will see the following screen.
 <img src="public/assets/img/appScreenshot.png" alt="App Page">